rahulrathod10/Synthosphere_design_hackathon/README.md

 # Pre-synthesis

 The tool used for execuitng the design file i.e .v file is iverilog and the waveforms can be seen on gtkwave platform.
-Here is the command to generate a.out file and to see the output:
+Execute the commads given line by line the terminal to generate the waveform :
 ```
 iverilog design_timer.v tb_desing_timer.v    // this will generate a.out file
 ./a.out                                      // after executinon you will be able to see tb_delay_timer.vcd file